Jiang Qing: Secret marriage

-In the early years of their marriage, Mao Zedong and Jiang Qing shared a harmonious life.
+In the early years of their marriage, Mao and Jiang shared a harmonious life.
 Jiang primarily took on the role of a homemaker, attending to Mao's daily needs.
 In 1940, she gave birth to their daughter, Li Na.
-After Li Na's birth, Jiang Qing largely withdrew from the public eye.
+After Li Na's birth, Jiang largely withdrew from the public eye.

 Beijing and Moscow

 Sex is engaging in the first rounds; what sustains interest in the long run is power.